Map of Mayadom

 Dresden codex, one of the few Mayan books that have survived burning by the Spanish

 Religion permeated all aspects of Mayan life.
 To win the gods' favors they carried out elaborate rituals involving rituals to enter a trancelike state by drinking alcoholic balche, selfmutalation, dancing and sacrifices .Human sacrifice was practiced on a small scale, unlike with the Aztecs and Toltecs .There were many layers of heavens and hells.
-The earth itself was on a giant reptile in a pond .Mayan gods included itzamma, the creator, Chac, the rain god and Yum Kaxx, the maize and vegetation god.Quetzalcoatl was worshipped as Kukulcan
+The earth itself was on a giant reptile in a pond .Mayan gods included itzamma, the creator, Chac, the rain god and Yum Kaxx, the maize and vegetation god.Quetzalcoatl was worshiped as Kukulcan

 The Caracol, Chichen Itza 800- 1200 AD.A famous example of Toltec-Mayan architecture.
 Here, Mayan astronomers could determine the equinox .